 Despite the increased importance of quality assurance and testing for IT and business outcomes alike, many development teams still tend to severely limit the scope of QA operations – even in the largest and most strategic application development projects.

 This underestimation is due to some common misconceptions, including:

-Now, let’s take a look at why these limiting ideas are incorrect and just how important having strategic QA and testing operations is for all software development projects.
+Now, let’s take a look at why these limiting ideas are incorrect and just how important having the QA strategy and testing operations are for all software development projects.